 - Catch one of the many art exhibitions held throughout the year at the Regional Artspace.

 - Head out to the wildflowers (August to November) at Rifle Range Hill, 5 kilometres east of town.

 Lake Grace is an RV Friendly Town and offers travellers convenient facilities, and a dump point facility is available in Newdegate.

 You can follow John Holland’s 1893 epic journey at Newdegate, and find out how he and his partners cut the now famous Holland Track.
 Along the way, explore the salt lakes along ancient river systems and see the stunning spring wildflowers of Dragon Rock Reserve.

-Call into the Lake Grace Visitors Centre for further information, brochures, and quirky gifts or visit the Shire’s website www.lakegrace.wa.gov.au for more details about Lake Grace and Newdegate.
+Call into the Lake Grace Visitor Centre for further information, brochures, and quirky gifts or visit the Shire’s website www.lakegrace.wa.gov.au for more details about Lake Grace and Newdegate.